 The city and the project team provided an update on:

 If you have questions or comments, contact Charlie Creagh by sending an e-mail to email@example.com or calling 617-349-9167.

 The Grand Junction was one of the first north-south rail links in the Boston metropolitan area.
 Opened in 1855 by the Grand Junction & Depot Company, the line followed a serpentine alignment weaving through the newly industrialized areas of Cambridgeport, East Cambridge, Charlestown, Everett, and Chelsea, and ending at the piers of East Boston.
 The closing of industrial and manufacturing uses along the corridor in the twentieth century reduced the importance of the line for freight.
-Presently, two to four trains a day run on the Grand Junction through Cambridge, as this corridor remains the only north-south rail connection east of Framingham and Worcester and is used to transport MBTA engines from South Station to the maintenance facility near North Station.
+The Grand Junction corridor is the only north-south rail connection east of Framingham and Worcester and is used to transport MBTA engines from South Station to the maintenance facility near North Station.

 The Metropolitan District Commission (now the Department of Conservation and Recreation) 1997 Charles River Basin Master Plan recommended that the Grand Junction Railroad Bridge, a double-barreled crossing with active tracks on one side and an abandoned roadbed on the other, be used to connect bicycle/pedestrian paths on both sides of the river.